Category: Uncategorized

 The Joint Commission, which has sounded the alarm about alarm fatigue on more than one occasion, found that on one critical care unit, 150 to 400 physiologic monitoring alarms were sounding per patient per day.
 With 12 patients on the unit, and using the midpoint of the number of alarms, a nurse on a 12-hour shift would hear more than two alarms per minute or 137 an hour.

-This is why when I have mentioned the AvaSys Stat Alert alarm to healthcare people who are unfamiliar with our system, they roll their eyes.
+This is why when I have mentioned the AvaSure Stat Alert alarm to healthcare people who are unfamiliar with our system, they roll their eyes.
 “Not another alarm no one could miss,” you can almost hear them thinking.
 Then I say, “Let me tell you, this is one alarm you will respond to,” and I do so with certainty.

 One reason is the sound.
-The AvaSys Stat Alert is loud and quite frankly irritating.
+The AvaSure Stat Alert is loud and quite frankly irritating.
 It leaves no doubt it is not another IV alarm signaling an empty saline drip.
 It is designed not to sound like other alarms.

 The Stat alert is a validated alarm, meaning a monitor tech has sounded it because of an immediate threat to the health of a patient (or, on occasion, a nurse or tech threatened by a patient or visitor).
 The alert is activated less than once per shift.
-On units with AvaSys, staff know to start running when they hear it, because they can often avert serious harm if they get to the room in time.
+On units with the AvaSure TeleSitter device, staff know to start running when they hear it, because they can often avert serious harm if they get to the room in time.
 The average response time to a Stat alert is 14 seconds.
 For those who know about alarm response times, that is very, very fast.

-AvaSys has another role to play in reducing alarm fatigue.
+AvaSure has another role to play in reducing alarm fatigue.
 The monitor tech often can see if an alarm going off is because a saline bag is empty or a pulse oximeter has slipped off, giving nurses the opportunity to prioritize their responses.
 Conversely, monitor techs have seen patients in real distress and have sounded the Stat alert at the same time they call the nursing station to let them know another alarm has gone off for good reason.

-AvaSys won’t solve alarm fatigue, but it sure helps in those rooms where it is deployed, and not just when patients are trying to get out of bed when they shouldn’t.
+AvaSure won’t solve alarm fatigue, but it sure helps in those rooms where it is deployed, and not just when patients are trying to get out of bed when they shouldn’t.
 The Stat Alert is like that train horn, ensuring that even those who can’t hear the routine alarms anymore know that there is good reason to pay attention.

 Todd Sloane has consulted with AvaSure on communications and marketing since 2012.